 Ask people in Upcountry South Carolina where they go in the fall to pick up fresh apples, and more than likely most of them will not mention South Carolina.
 Though fruit stands selling apples can be found in abundance along the highways of the foothills, many drivers barrel past them on their way to North Carolina.

 It wasn’t always like this.
-At one time, many apple growers in the Upstate—in Oconee County, for example—belonged to a co-op, and the South Carolina Apple Fair, still held in Westminster during the first two weeks of September, used to recognize the grower of the year.
+At one time, many apple growers in the Upstate—in Oconee County, for example—belonged to a co-op, and the South Carolina Apple Festival, still held in Westminster during the first two weeks of September, used to recognize the grower of the year.
 Even Groucho Marx was a co-owner of Horseshoe Lake Farm in Long Creek (part of which is now known as Chattooga Belle Farm).
 But as more Upstate growers got out of the business, the co-op broke up, and now growers in the Upcountry—whose orchards can be located pretty far from major scenic highways—pretty much fend for themselves.

 Richard and Lynn Carver, owners of Carver Orchards in Mountain Rest, are one such example.
 A two-time winner of Westminster Fair’s apple grower of the year, Richard began growing apple trees in 1967, buying the plants from his uncle and working part-time to pay him off.
 Though only 14 at the time, he wasn’t setting a precedent.
 The scent of apples he followed could be traced back to his maternal great grandfather, a Matheson, who started the apple industry in Long Creek and has a highway named after him there.